CaoBittencourt/atlas-career-guide/README.md

 ```

 ## Structure
-`/articles`: scientific papers written using models and data in this directory.
+`/articles`: scientific papers written using models and data in this repository.

 `/data`: labor market and occupational requirements data from the BLS and O*NET; also, sample questionnaires, factor models, etc.